FORALL Statement With Lower & Upper Bound Clause

 I have also done a video on the same topic where I have explained this above code line-by-line in detail.
 I suggest you to check it out.

 That is the tutorial on PL/SQL FORALL statement with Lower & Upper Bound clause in Oracle Database.
 Hope you enjoyed watching.
 Please do make sure to Like & Share this blog with your friends on your social media.
+You can reach me on my Facebook page as well.

 Thanks and have a great day.